 - Trailhead(s) - beginning points of trails where bathrooms and parking lots may or may not be located

 A trail typically has a start and an end.
 Sometimes the trail is a loop, so it only has some entrance point, and the end is the same point as the beginning of the trail.
 Many trails have forks where the person on the trail can continue walking or riding (sometimes horses or bikes) on the same trail or fork off onto a different trail.
+If you used a bike rental or brought your own bike to ride, please be considerate of other hikers on the trails.
+Planning your trail riding can also insure a safe and fun ride.

 Important things to keep in mind about trails are: